 174. The Receivership Companies were in possession of, or entitled to immediate possession of, the specific and identifiable funds described above.
 The Davies Defendants and Singh Former Defendants intentionally and wrongfully converted and/or facilitated the conversion of the Receivership Companies' funds inconsistent with the Receivership Companies' right of possession and other rights, and thereby deprived the Receivership Companies and their creditors, including the Trust Companies, of the benefit of the funds, exposing them to significant liabilities.
-The Receivership Companies, for the benefit of their creditors, including the Trust Companies, for the benefit of their creditors, including the Trust Companies, for the benefit of their creditors, including the Trust Companies, for the benefit of their creditors, including the Trust Companies, are entitled to recover the amounts that these Defendants have converted.
+The Receivership Companies, for the benefit of their creditors, including the Trust Companies, are entitled to recover the amounts that these Defendants have converted.